 After listening to thousands of albums in my life, I think I have a pretty good idea what to expect.
 While this isn’t always the case, you typically believe an album will come out of the gate with some energetic tracks for the first 3-4 songs to keep the listener interested.
 Around the World in a Day starts that way with the title track and “Paisley Park” opening the album, two high energy songs.
 The fourth track is “Raspberry Beret,” one of his most beloved classics.
 The third track is an all-time head scratcher.
 “Condition of the Heart.”
 A grand 6:48 ballad recorded in October of 1984 by Prince alone in Los Angeles while the rest of The Revolution were in Minneapolis rehearsing for the Purple Rain tour.
 It’s not that “Condition of the Heart” isn’t good.
 It’s actually a breathtakingly beautiful song.
 It just doesn’t fit.
 It seems out of sequence.
 Every other one of the first seven songs is uptempo and catchy.
 It should be at the back end of the album with the other songs that fit alongside it.
 Instead it’s oddly stuck in the middle of an absolutely incredible run of high energy stuff.
 It’s kind of jarring when you listen to them in sequence.
 I promise you’ll be thinking to yourself, “This is messed up.
 Someone put this on shuffle, right?”
 I would love to understand Prince’s reasoning for putting this song where he did on the album.
 Prince is well-known for the amount of thought he put in to the sequence of songs on his albums.
 I wish I knew what he was thinking here.
 Maybe he was just trying to mess with people like me who expect something more normal.

 That said, “Condition of the Heart” is a stunning song.
 Just not necessarily what I’m looking for when I listen to Prince.
-I’m going to give it 2.5 out of 5 stars and admit with a fair amount of shame that I quite often skip this song to get to “Raspberry Beret,” “Tambourine,” “America,” and “Pop Life” when I’m listening to Around the World in a Day.
+I’m going to admit with a fair amount of shame that I quite often skip this song to get to “Raspberry Beret,” “Tambourine,” “America,” and “Pop Life” when I’m listening to Around the World in a Day.
 He should’ve put this song at the end of the album.